-Enrollees in the VNSNY CHOICE Managed Long Term Care Plan are not required to select a PCP, however, their physician or Nurse Practitioner must be willing to work with the plan.
+Enrollees in VNSNY CHOICE MLTC are not required to select a PCP, however, their physician or Nurse Practitioner must be willing to work with the plan.
 Members may change their designated PCP at any time by contacting Member Services at the telephone number listed in Section 1 of this provider manual.
 Members will receive a new ID card with updated PCP information.